Light Tackle Okeechobee Fishing

 One of the fundamental keys to fishing a destination or fishery that is 730 square miles is a local expert.
 Our local experts are above the rest because they stay on the water daily.
 Years and daily experience have allowed them to stay on top of the fish.
 When you get down here, all you have to do is step aboard, stay on board, and most importantly set the hook!

 Lake Okeechobee has gotten some bad press over time, but we are here to show you how healthy this fishery is.
 The bass fishing is about to get really good.
 November is a preliminary show of what the spawning season is about to bring us.
 Make sure to plan that adventure in advance as fishing is going to be off the chain.

 Check out this Lake Okeechobee Bass Fishing Update:

 Meet Hank and his son Glenn, this father-son duo were traveling to Clewiston, FL to explore what Lake Okeechobee had to offer.
 Bass fishing has always been something they shared in common and loved to do.
 Getting out on the water with your father as a son is one of the most rewarding experiences possible.

-Light tackle spinning gear along with artificial baits are the preferred method to catching fish for Hank and Glenn.
+Light tackle spinning gear and artificial baits are Hank and Glenn’s preferred methods for catching fish.
 They love the active format of fishing and how the fish fight with light tackle.
-The Wow Factor 2.0 Crankbait along with soft-plastics really did the magic when it came to catching bass.
+The Wow Factor 2.0 Crankbait and soft plastics did the magic to catch largemouth bass, which also works amazingly well on smallmouth bass.